COMM 486W - Creative Destruction Lab Venture Program

 - Creative Destruction Lab West: Helping create next generation entrepreneurs

-CDL West is an expansion from the original Creative Destruction Lab at the University of Toronto’s Rotman School of Business, a program that has created more than $950 million in equity value in less than four years targeting companies that have the potential to transform our social, industrial, and economic landscape.
+CDL-West is an expansion from the original Creative Destruction Lab at the University of Toronto’s Rotman School of Management, a program that has created more than $3.4 Billion in equity value in seven years targeting companies that have the potential to transform our social, industrial, and economic landscape.
 The CDL is one of the world’s premier seed stage programs for massively scalable science-based ventures.
 Notable graduates include: thalmic.com, nymi.com, atomwise.com, deepgenomics.com, otilumionics.com and others.

 How will this course be taught?

-This course is a combination of both workshop and dedicated lab-time in which student teams will advance their CDL West ventures.
-Workshops will draw upon knowledge from entrepreneurship and start-up best practices across many verticals.
+This course is a combination of both lecture and workshop sessions in which students will advance their CDL-West ventures.
+Workshops will draw upon knowledge from entrepreneurship and start-up best practices across many verticals and students will be coached by guest speakers such as venture capitalists, lawyers, project managers, and marketing professionals.
 Projects and assignments will be conducted for the benefit of the CDL ventures and students alike.

 The course is taught over Terms 1 and 2.
 Admitted students will receive a schedule of meeting dates and times from their instructor before the start of course.
 This course requires significant independent effort and effective self-management skills.